clayne/FROST-Fast/README.md

 ### MCM Configuration

-MCM configuration is optional, but feel free to check out your mod options.
+MCM configuration is optional, but feel free to check out all the options available to you.

 When you are in-game and finished with character setup, hit _ESC_ and click _Mod Config_.

+### Holotape Configuration

+There are also a few settings accessible from the in-game Pip-Boy, which come in the form of holotapes.

-You will also find settings holotapes in your inventory or craftable at a Chemistry Table.
-Again, check them out if you like!
-However, this is optional.
+They might be in your inventory already OR they might need to be crafted at a Chemistry Table.

+NPCs Travel is the only one which *must* be configured.
+Follow the [step-by-step instructions in this image gallery](https://www.nexusmods.com/fallout4/mods/54830/?tab=images).

 ## Updating